Kilomaroon/linked-blog-starter-md/publish/Computer Organization and Design - The Hardware Software Interface/Chapter 1/1.2 - Below Your Program/From a High-Level Language to Hardware/High-Level Programming Language.md

-A portable language such as C, Fortran, or Java composed of words and algebraic notation that can be translated by a compiler into [[Assembly Language]].
+A portable language such as C, Fortran, or Java composed of words and algebraic notation that can be translated by a [[Compiler]] into [[Assembly Language]].